Dwight Nicholson Medal for Outreach

 Rules & Eligibility

-The Nicholson Medal for Human Outreach shall be awarded to a physicist who either through teaching, research, or science related activities,
+The Nicholson Medal for Outreach shall be awarded to a physicist who either through public lectures and public media, teaching, research, or science related activities,

 Nominations are active for up three years.